cpdata/meshmind/ENVIRONMENT_NEEDS.md

     integration testing).
 - Supply datasets/fixtures (future request) representing large knowledge graphs to stress-test consolidation heuristics and pagination under load.
-- Allow outbound package downloads to PyPI (current proxy returns HTTP 403, blocking `uv`/dependency lock generation).
+- Maintain outbound package download access to PyPI and vendor repositories; this session confirmed package installation works when the network is open, and future sessions need the same capability to refresh locks or install new optional integrations.
 - Enable Docker or container runtime access (future request) so the provided `docker-compose.yml` files can run inside this environment; alternatively, provision remote services accessible to CI.